 º Lightning (Apple) to digital AV Adapter (HDMI)

 1. Even if you have the presentation loaded on your computer, having it on a flash drive as well would be a good backup if, for some reason, we are unable to use your computer with our projector.

-2. We would like permission to archive/post your presentation so Club members unable to attend may call it up for viewing.
+2. Unless otherwise informed by the presenter, we assume we have your permission to archive/post your presentation so Club members unable to attend may call it up for future viewing.
 Presentations would be in the public domain and the Club will give full credit to the presenter or organization, including any links they would like to add.
-Please let us know if that is possible.
 We know some such programs cannot be made public because of copyrights or organizational concerns.